heriwahyudianto/frontend-pre-interview/README.md

 ## Targets

-  1. Provide an mobile app for **User** to set an alert for a specific flight number on a particular date
+  1. Provide an mobile app for **User** to set an alert for a specific flight number on a particular date //TODO like this tutorial https://rnfirebase.io/docs/v4.3.x/auth/phone-auth
-  2. The app should use a public API to get realtime data from Hong Kong Airport
+  2. The app should use a public API to get realtime data from Hong Kong Airport, Done
   3. The app should send a push notification to user when the flight is arriving or the ETA is changed
+     //TODO like this tutorial https://rnfirebase.io/docs/v5.x.x/notifications/android
-  4. Save the selected flight number to a frequent use list for quick access later
+  4. Save the selected flight number to a frequent use list for quick access later, Done
-  5. The app shall run on both iOS and Android devices
+  5. The app shall run on both iOS and Android devices, Done (but need ios testflight provider)

 ### Requirements